ibm-cloud-docs/cloud-object-storage/api-reference/about-compatibility-api.md

 # API Reference

-The IBM Cloud Object Storage implementation of the S3 API supports the most commonly used subset of Amazon S3 API operations.
-A complete list of supported operations can be found in the [API overview](docs/services/cloud-object-storage/about-compatibility-api.html).
+The IBM COS API is based on the most commonly used subset of Amazon S3 API operations.
+The API syntax is nearly identical to the S3 API aside from authentication and access control.

 This reference documentation is being continously improved.
-If you have technical questions about using the API in your application, please post them on StackOverflow using both `ibm-bluemix` and `object-storage` tags and we will do our best to answer promptly, and then improve this documentation thanks to your feedback.
+If you have technical questions about using the API in your application, please post them on StackOverflow using both `ibm-bluemix` and `object-storage` tags and we will do our best to answer, and then improve this documentation thanks to your feedback.

-The following tables describe the complete set of supported operations when using the S3 API to access IBM Cloud Object Storage.
-For details on using the operations, including examples, see [the API reference page](docs/services/cloud-object-storage/api-reference.html).
+The following tables describe the complete set of operations when using the COS API to access IBM Cloud Object Storage.
+For details on using the operations, including examples, see [the API reference page for buckets](docs/services/cloud-object-storage/api-reference-buckets.html) or [objects](docs/services/cloud-object-storage/api-reference-objects.html).

 ## Operations on the account

-The only operation that is performed directly at the account level is to get a list of buckets owned by that account.
+The one operation performed directly at the account level is getting a list of buckets owned by that account.
 Accounts are limited to 100 buckets.

 | Account operation | Note |
 |:----|:---|